 MPP (Machine Payment Protocol) is an open standard for machine-to-machine HTTP micropayments built on the HTTP 402 challenge-response flow.
-Dune’s MPP integration lets agents pay per-request through a payment channel - no API keys required.
+Dune’s MPP integration lets agents pay per-request through a payment channel - no API keys, no user account, and no credit card required.

 How It Works

-5. When you are done, you close the channel and any unspent deposit is returned to your wallet.
+- When you are done, you close the session and any unspent deposit is returned to your wallet.

 Available Endpoints